 Most pruning is carried out in late winter or early spring.
-However, the climbing hydrangea is pruned after flowering in summer.
+However, climbing hydrangeas are pruned after flowering in summer.

 How to prune hydrangeas

-- Dead blooms on mophead hydrangeas can, in mild areas, be removed just after flowering, but it is best to leave them on the plant over winter to provide some frost protection for the tender growth buds below.
+- Although the blooms on mophead hydrangeas can, in mild areas, be removed as soon as they have faded, it is best to leave them on the plant over winter to provide some frost protection for the tender growth buds below.
 Remove the dead flowerheads in early spring, cutting back the stem to the first strong, healthy pair of buds down from the faded bloom

 Pruning established mopheads and lacecaps

-- Cut out one or two of the oldest stems at the base to encourage the production of new, replacement growth that will be more floriferous
+- Cut out one or two of the oldest stems at the base to encourage the production of new, replacement growth that will produce more flowers

-- Poor or neglected plants can be entirely renovated by cutting off all the stems at the base.
-However, this will remove all the flowers for that summer, and the new stems will not bloom until the following year
+- Overgrown or poorly shaped plants can be entirely renovated by cutting off all the stems at the base.
+However, this will remove all the flowers for that summer.
+The new stems won’t bloom until the following year

 Pruning climbing hydrangeas

-- The climbing hydrangea (Hydrangea anomala subsp. petiolaris) should have overlong shoots cut back immediately after flowering.
-Most flowers appear towards the top of the plant, so try to leave as much of this un-pruned as possible
+- With climbing hydrangeas (Hydrangea anomala subsp. petiolaris), cut back any over-long shoots immediately after flowering.
+Most flowers are produced towards the top of the plant, so try to leave as much of this un-pruned as possible

-- Established plants will tolerate hard pruning in spring, but extensive cutting back all in one go is likely to reduce flowering for the next couple of summers.
-To prevent flower loss, stagger drastic pruning over three or four years, reducing the size of the plant gradually
+- Established plants will tolerate hard pruning in spring, but extensive cutting back in one go is likely to reduce flowering for the next couple of summers.
+To avoid flower loss, stagger drastic pruning over three or four years, reducing the size of the plant gradually